5 min read · June 5, 2026

 • Pricing: Custom, roughly $300 to $2,000+/mo by volume.

-• Best for: Mid-to-large teams wanting structure and DE&I reporting.
-Skip if: you want the cheapest option.
+• Skip if: you want the cheapest option.

 Manatal is the most affordable serious AI ATS, with candidate matching from thousands of job boards, profile enrichment, and scored recommendations with justifications.